 Battery Status LED.
-For more information of Receiver LED Behavior, please see our Vector Receiver LED Behavior article
+For more information of Receiver LED Behavior, please see our Vector Receiver LED Behaviour article

 Network Indicator LED.
-For more information of Receiver LED Behavior, please see our Vector Receiver LED Behavior article
+For more information of Receiver LED Behavior, please see our Vector Receiver LED Behaviour article

 USB C Data connection and charge

 Vector Receiver Features

 Ultra Wideband (UWB) Wireless Communication to Vector Devices

 250m+ Range between Receiver and Devices for Live Player Data Capture

 Integrated WiFi Network for data capture with OpenField & OF+ Live with a range of up to ~80m

 8 Hour Battery Life.
 For more information on the Vector Receiver battery life, please see our Vector Receiver Battery Life article.